-5.6 Materiality Standards
+6.6 Materiality Standards

-In preparing the insurer's annual returns, the management of the insurance company and the external auditor routinely agree on a level of materiality.
 The AAR must report the materiality standard.
 In addition, the AA must report on how the materiality standard for the valuation of policy liabilities and other actuarial liabilities was selected.

-5.7 Data
+6.7 Data

 The AAR must note the extent of the AA's review and verification of the data and the extent of the AA's reliance on data prepared by others.
 The AAR must also describe the methods and procedures used to ensure that the valuation data are sufficient, reliable and accurate.